 - Thesis and dissertation writing in a second language : a handbook for students and their supervisors

 - Writing your doctoral dissertation: invisible rules for success

 - For SFU-specific guidelines, see: Thesis assistance: Templates and resources for preparing and submitting your thesis

 The SFU Library also has a number of print books on this topic: try searching for the SUBJECT: Dissertations, Academic -- Handbooks, manuals, etc. in our catalogue.

 Writing well includes writing ethically.
 This means that you need to cite every piece of information that you take from someone else (articles, websites, books, etc.).
 If you are unsure about concepts such as paraphrasing, patch writing, and plagiarism, then it is your responsibility to learn more about it.
 Fortunately, there are resources at SFU to help:

 Read the SFU Library guide: Plagiarism - What is plagiarism and how you can avoid it (includes links to more guides of this sort).

 Take the SFU Library interactive tutorial Understanding and Avoiding Plagiarism to test yourself and to learn more about plagiarism.

 Attend an SFU Learning Commons workshop on topics ranging from effective note-taking to critical thinking to writing for university, and browse their list of writing handouts.

 Set up a consultation with a mentor to improve your writing and better understand how to speak with your own voice in your papers.
-Consultations are available at both the Student Learning Commons (in the Library) and within the Beedie School of Business.
+Consultations are available at both the Student Learning Commons (in the Library) and via the Beedie Writing Mentors.